 Are Long Term Bonds a Good Investment Now?
+(Late November 2024)

-For both stocks and bonds, recent performance is not necessarily any indication of future performance.
-Stocks of course are well known to be volatile.
 A long term government bond, even though it will mature at precisely its issue price can be surprisingly volatile over its life.

 Zero-coupon or Strip Bonds